 - i.
 The Board of Directors is the body constituted by the shareholders for overseeing the Company's overall functioning.
-The Company's policy is to maintain optimum combination of Executive and Non-Executive Directors so as to maintain the independence of the Board. - As on the date of this report, the Company's Board consists of Ten (10) directors having considerable experience in their respective fields.
-The Composition of the Board is in conformity with Regulation 17 of SEBI Listing Regulations and as per the provisions of Companies Act, 2013.
+The Company's policy is to maintain optimum combination of Executive and Non-Executive Directors so as to maintain the independence of the Board. - ii.
+As on the date of this report, the Company's Board consists of ten (10) directors having considerable experience in their respective fields.
+The Composition of the Board is in conformity with Regulation 17 of SEBI Listing Regulations and as per the provisions of Companies Act, 2013. - iii.
+None of the directors holds office as a director, including as alternate director, in more than twenty companies.
+None of them has directorships in more than ten public companies and eight listed entities.
+As per declarations received, none of the directors serves as an independent director in more than seven listed entities.
+Further, the Managing Directors and Whole Time Directors of the Company does not serve as an Independent Director in any listed entity. - iv.
+None of Directors is a member of more than ten committees or chairman of more than five committees across all the public companies in which he/she is a Director. - v.
+In the opinion of the Board of Directors, Independent Directors of the Company have fulfilled the criteria of independence as mentioned under Regulation 16(1)(b) read with Regulation 25(8) of the SEBI Listing Regulations and Section 149(6) of the Companies Act, 2013 and are independent of the Management.

 Category Name of the Directors

-Dr. Padam C Bansal
+Dr. Padam C Bansal Non-Executive Director

-- Non-Executive Director

-Mr. Devakar Bansal
+Mr. Devakar Bansal Managing Director

-Managing Director

 Mr. Sunil Kumar Bansal

-Promoter Directors Managing Director
+Promoters Directors Managing Director

-Mr. Harsh Bansal

-Whole Time Director
+Mr. Harsh Bansal Whole Time Director

-Mr. Amber Bansal

-Whole Time Director
+Mr. Amber Bansal Whole Time Director

-Category Name of the Directors

 Executive Director Mr. Y V Raman

 Independent Directors Mr. D P Venkataraman Mr. Harish Kumar Lohia Mrs. Indra Somani Mr. Jyoti Kumar Chowdhry